naturepoems/naturepoems/quotes/Haikai no Renga Tradition/Yosa Buson/index.md

 ---
 layout: author
 title: Yosa Buson
-description: "An 18th-century poet and painter, Buson was known for his rich imagery and strong aesthetic sensibility in his haiku and renga, often illustrating the beauty of nature in his works."
+description: "Yosa Buson (1716-1784) was a Japanese poet and painter who was influential in the development of haiku.
+He blended visual imagery with poetic elegance, creating vivid nature poems that are central to the Haikai no Renga."
 subject: "Haikai no Renga Tradition"
 parent: Haikai no Renga Tradition
 permalink: /Haikai no Renga Tradition/Yosa Buson/